for migraines & headaches

 Herbal medicine is very effective at maintaining a healthy balance in the body and supporting the body’s capacity to prevent the recurrence of headaches.

-Dr. Zhou emphasizes lifestyle changes that play an important role in preventing migraine attacks.
+At Acupuncture of Dallas clinic, we emphasize lifestyle changes that play an important role in preventing migraine attacks.
 These changes include:

 Keeping regular sleeping patterns.